 length is the length of the

-locs contains the locations of the drivers; initially
+locs contains the locations of the drivers; the NumPy function

-to the next driver in front.
-The highway is circular, so the
+Driver contains a reference to the next.
+The highway is circular, so the last

 for driver in self.drivers: